Adam Lewis Bingaman

 Adam Lewis "A.L."
-Bingaman (February 11, 1793 - September 6, 1869) was an American politician.
+Bingaman (February 11, 1793 – September 6, 1869) was an American politician.
 He held the top offices of both houses of the Mississippi Legislature: was the President of the Mississippi State Senate from 1838 to 1840, and the Speaker of the Mississippi House of Representatives from 1834 to 1836.

 Early life

-Bingaman studied law in Massachusetts, graduating with a Bachelor of Arts, Harvard University Class of 1812.
+Bingaman was born at Bayou Sara, Louisiana, a son of Catherine Surget and Adam Bingaman, a wealthy planter who served on the legislative council of Mississippi Territory during the John Adams administration.
+Bingaman studied law in Massachusetts, graduating with a bachelor of arts, Harvard University, class of 1812.
 While at Harvard, by arrangement, Adam lived in Boston with the sister of Winthrop Sargent (former Governor of the Mississippi Territory).
 Judith Sargent Murray, Winthrop's sister, was a highly regarded feminist essayist, poet, and playwright, whose husband, John Murray, was the founder of organized Universalism in America.
 Adam was drawn to their daughter, Julia Maria Murray, and the two married secretly before Adam was called home to Natchez.
 Many months went by without word from Adam, but when Julia Maria gave birth to their daughter, Charlotte, Winthrop Sargent intervened with the Bingaman family in Natchez and Adam was directed to Boston and returned with his wife and child.
 By then, John Murray had died.
-Not wanting to part with her daughter and granddaughter, Judith Sargent Murray also relocated to Natchez -- just when her young cousin Henrietta Sargent, Lydia Maria Child, and other Boston abolitionists were starting to incorporate Judith's political essays into their own arguments for equality.
+Not wanting to part with her daughter and granddaughter, Judith Sargent Murray also relocated to Natchez—just when her young cousin Henrietta Sargent, Lydia Maria Child, and other Boston abolitionists were starting to incorporate Judith's political essays into their own arguments for equality.